 The method for Instant Pot butternut squash soup is pretty straightforward.
 In fact, the most technique required is chopping the squash (see below)!
-Other than that, it’s a quick and easy Instant Pot soup: saute, pressure cook, blend and eat!
+Other than that, it’s a quick and easy Instant Pot soup recipe.
+Saute, pressure cook, blend and eat!
 Here are the basic steps to do in the Instant Pot after you peel and chop the vegetables:

 Step 1: Saute the shallot 3 to 5 minutes.

 Step 2: Pressure cook on High 9 minutes.

 Add all the remaining ingredients, then pressure cook on High for 9 minutes.
 (It will take about 10 minutes for the Instant Pot to “preheat” and come up to pressure.)

 Step 3: Quick release and blend!